-Plot : Both the Second and Sixth Doctor’s are drawn in to Chimera spacestation, in different time periods.
-Where a brilliant Scientist known as Dastari, is conducting illegal but potentially successful time travel experiments, much to the Timelord’s consternation.
+Plot : Both the Second and Sixth Doctors, are drawn to Chimera spacestation, in different time-periods.
+Where a brilliant Scientist known as Dastari, is conducting illegal (but potentially successful time-travel experiments), much to the Time Lord’s consternation.

 Whats good : The rapport between the Second and Sixth Doctor – is surprisingly good.
 The whole adventure, although an almost out-and-out muddled Carry-On Abroad farce; is enjoyable.
 This is mainly underpinned by Patrick Troughton’s shining integrity.
 Troughton’s forced change into a primitive Androgum and subsequent shenanigans with Shockeye.

 Whats bad : Muddled mess of a story.
 Very high levels of unforgiving violence.
-The cannibal threat of Shockeye, his biting the head off of a poor passing rat.
+The cannibal threat of Shockeye.
+Shockeye biting the head off of a poor passing rat.
 The stabbing of Oscar by Shockeye.
-The inclusion of the Sontarans, as there is no real need for them.
+The inclusion of the Sontarans – as there is no real need for them.

-Review With Spoilers : The Two Doctors is episode 4 of season 22 and is a strange but nonetheless enjoyable Who romp.
+Review With Spoilers : The Two Doctors is the fourth serial of season 22 and is a strange – but nonetheless still enjoyable romp.

 It’s hard to put your sonic screwdriver on why this is, as it’s a confusing medley of characters, events, monsters and locations; from start – to finish.

-Aside from some ‘actual’ unusual location shooting, in a Spanish village and hacienda (aside from the usual british quarries and countryside backdrops of Who!).
+Aside from some ‘actual’ unusual location-shooting, in a Spanish village and hacienda (different from the usual british quarries and countryside backdrops of Who!).
 It doesn’t make a lot of sense – plot-wise.

 However, this is where its strengths lay.
-It has a kind of a sweet charm and humour about it, beyond all of the violence.
-As to be expected, all of the best bits involve Troughton, who always shines in all of his reprises.
+It has a kind of messy, sweet charm and humour about it, beyond all of the violence present.
+As to be expected, all of the best bits involve Troughton, who always shines – in all of his reprises.

 “Do try and keep out of my way in future and in past, there’s a good [Sixth Doctor] fellow.
 The time continuum should be big enough for the both of us.
 Just!”
 Second Doctor